West and Central Africa Regional Network Initiative

 General description of a one round of analysis and capacity strengthening

 The analysis component uses data from household surveys (e.g. to assess the implementation status of the continuum of care and equity in the coverage of interventions), health facilities (DHIS2, facility assessments), and administrative data sources (workforce, financing etc.).
 Operational research data is integrated into the analysis, particularly to explain why certain changes happen or do not happen.
 As with other Countdown research and analysis, the focus is on coverage and equity, but with considerable attention for drivers of change.
 Subnational analysis is prioritized where possible and relevant.
-The first workshop was held in Saly, Senegal from March 26-30, 2018.
+Co-funded by the Health Data Collaborative, the first workshop was held in Saly, Senegal from March 26-30, 2018.